hanneskod/readme-tester/docs/basic_syntax.md

     #[ReadmeTester\Example('hidden-example')]

-    It will not be rendered in for example github..
+    It will not be rendered on for example github..

     ```php
     $hiddenVar = 'foobar';